10 Best RV Memberships: Reviewed by a Full-Time RVer

 Christina’s Review

-We recieved a free RPI membership with our Thousand Trails membership, but decided not to renew this membership after the free year.
+We received a free RPI membership with our Thousand Trails membership, but decided not to renew this membership after the free year.
 We didn’t have a negative experience with RPI, we just used our membership very little.

 However, RPI can be a good deal for RVers who are camping near their resorts.

 Member campgrounds tend to be in vacation destinations and are more heavily concentrated on the coasts.
-Washington, California and Arizona have the most RPI resorts, so a membership may be more valuable if you frequently travel in these states.
+Washington, California, and Arizona have the most RPI resorts, so a membership may be more valuable if you frequently travel in these states.

 Coast to Coast RV Resorts